Evan Longoria: Viral video

-A video showing Longoria being interviewed during batting practice when a foul ball flies in the direction of the reporter and is intercepted bare handed by him was published on YouTube on 6 May 2011.
-As of 16 May, 2011, the video had 1.2 million views.
-As of November 2021, videos of the clip on Youtube had as many 10 million views.
+A video showing Longoria being interviewed during batting practice when a foul ball flies in the direction of the reporter and is intercepted bare handed by him was published on YouTube on May 6, 2011.
+The video had 10-million views as of November 2021, and achieved 22-million views by February 2025.

 After the video was released, Longoria told the Tampa Tribune the video was real.
-10 years later, however, Longoria acknowledged in the interview that the catch was staged.
+Ten years later, however, Longoria acknowledged in an interview that the catch was staged.
 After release, many sources suspected that the video is probably fake.
 Mashable said the video is probably an ad for Gillette, because the logo of the company is shown clearly in the background of the video, and Longoria had done ads for the company before.
 CBS cites as evidence of the video being fake the fact that the reporter is not given a name, that there is no television channel logo anywhere in the video, and that no channels claim being the owners of the video, despite its popularity.
 Fact-checking website Snopes concluded the video was a fake, citing the absence of safety equipment, and the proximity of the reporter to the field.
 In addition to the ball, the Gillette logos in the background were also generated by computers.
 To date, Gillette has never publicly acknowledged if the video was an advertisement.